China records 1st population fall in decades as births drop

 The world’s No. 2 economy grew by 3% in 2022, less than half of the previous year’s 8.1%, the data showed.

-That was the second-lowest annual rate since at least the 1970s, after the drop to 2.4% in 2020 at the start of the coronavirus pandemic, although activity is reviving after restrictions that kept millions of people at home and sparked protests were lifted.
+That was the second-lowest annual rate since at least the 1970s, after the drop to 2.4% in 2020 at the start of the coronavirus pandemic, although activity is reviving after the lifting of restrictions that kept millions of people at home and sparked protests.

-China, he said, has been adapting to a demographic change for years by devising policies to move its economic activities up the value chain of innovation, pointing to the development of semiconductor manufacturing and financial services industry.
+Gietel-Basten said China has been adapting to demographic change for years by devising policies to move its economic activities up the value chain of innovation, pointing to the development of semiconductor manufacturing and the financial services industry.

 “The population of India is much younger and is growing.
 But there are many reasons why you wouldn’t necessarily automatically bet your entire fortune on India surpassing China economically in the very near future,” he said.

-Among India’s many challenges is a level of female participation in the work force that is much lower than China’s, Gietel-Basten added.
+Among India’s many challenges is a level of female participation in the work force that is much lower than China’s, Gietel-Basten said.

 “Whatever the population you have, it’s not what you’ve got but it’s what you do with it … to a degree,” he said.

-Associated Press reporters Huizhong Wu in Taipei, Taiwan and Kanis Leung in Hong Kong contributed to this report.
+Associated Press writers Huizhong Wu in Taipei, Taiwan, and Kanis Leung in Hong Kong contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.